 Note: Inherited IRAs do not enjoy the protections of "normal" IRAs in bankruptcy proceedings.

-If you’re interested in learning more about how you can better protect your assets using a Self-Directed IRA LLC, call Royal Legal Solutions today at (512) 757–3994 to schedule your free consultation.
+Before you wade into shark-infested waters, get yourself a life vest.
+If you're interested in learning more about how you can better protect your assets using a Self-Directed IRA LLC, call Royal Legal Solutions today at (512) 757–3994 to schedule your retirement plan consultation.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.